Updated January 2024

 Must-Have Gear for Toddler Travel in Paris

-Compact, foldable stroller — one that folds down (all restaurants will ask you to do this) is SO helpful.
+One that folds down (all restaurants will ask you to do this) is SO helpful.
 We have the Cybex Libelle, but would easily have taken the Babyzen YOYO as well.
 I think every Parisian has the Babyzen for this reason.
 Rarely do you ever see a big, bulky stroller like a Nuna.

-Baby carrier — we love our Artipoppe, it is so convenient for a nap on the go.
+We love our Artipoppe, it is so convenient for a nap on the go.
 For us this is the best baby carrier after testing 4 other brands.

 If you do want a car seat on the plane, this is our go-to.
 We have also checked it before with this car seat airplane bag, and it’s convenient to have if you’re continuing on and renting a car as well.

-Noise Machine — the city can be loud and the older buildings are notorious for not blocking sound.
+The city can be loud and the older buildings are notorious for not blocking sound.

-Helpful Tips to Know BEFORE You Arrive
+Helpful Tips to Know Before You Arrive

 Long lines are no fun with a squirmish toddler.
 Almost all museums have the option to book skip-the-line tickets which I highly recommend doing.
-The lines are long, even on a Wednesday in December!

-Don’t arrive in a rush at restaurants
+Don’t Arrive in a Rush at Restaurants

 If you’re in a rush to eat, a brasserie is not the place to show up with a hungry toddler.
-Budget ample time if you plan to dine out, and remember most meals can take onward 1-1.5 hours to eat.
+Budget ample time if you plan to dine out, and remember most meals can take onwards of 1-1.5 hours to eat.

-High chairs are nonexistent
+High Chairs are Nonexistent

 If you plan to dine out, prepare to have your toddler on your lap.
 High chairs are nearly impossible to find in the city so this may mean meals to go or having to call ahead.

 There are parks nearly everywhere in Paris (yay!), just do a bit of research ahead of time.
 You’ll see that quickly many of the “green grass” area is off-limits but almost always there is a playground nearby.

-Diaper changing on the go
+Diaper Changing on the Go

-Be prepared to change diapers in parks and a random assortment of areas, changing tables are hard to come by.
+Be prepared to change diapers in parks and a random assortment of areas; changing tables are hard to come by.